joinpursuit/Frontend-And-Mobile-Takehome-Coding-Challenge/README.md

 - List all raffles
 - Add participants users to raffles
 - Draw a winner from a raffle, etc.

+**Notes**:

+- You may use any 3rd-party libraries or packages for functionality or styling.
+  - **Web** We recommend you use something like Bootstrap or Material UI or others to style you app.
+  - **Mobile** You must write your networking layer natively, do not use Alamofire or equivalents for Network Requests.

 ### API